NGeenLibraries/NGeen/README.md

 - If you **have a feature request**, open an issue.
 - If you **want to contribute**, submit a pull request.

+## Features

+- Capacity to use the same code to read api and database
+- Configure only one time your app
+- Caching regardless if the server return the cache content
+- Capacity to define multiples servers
+- URL / JSON Parameter Encoding
+- Authentication with NSURLCredential

 ## Architecture

 #### Base